urbanairship/urbanairship-cordova/README.md

 ## Version Requirements

 This repo is meant to work against Phonegap 2.0 and above.
 Please upgrade your phonegap application to use 2.0 if you wish to use this library.
+More documentation and integration guides for IOS and Android are availble on our [website](https://docs.urbanairship.com/display/DOCS/Client%3A+PhoneGap)

 ## Basic Example